NethServer/docs/administrator-manual/en/disaster_recovery.rst

 Samba Active Directory
 ^^^^^^^^^^^^^^^^^^^^^^

-Samba Active Directory requires a network bridge in the green zone for the local running container.
+Samba Active Directory requires a network bridge and an additional, free IP address in the green zone for the local running container.

-If the bridge already exists, the container will continue running after the restore.
+If both the bridge exists and the IP address suits the current network configuration, the container will continue running after the restore.

-If the bridge does not exist anymore, Samba Active Directory is stopped.
+Otherwise Samba Active Directory is forcibly stopped.
 To enable it again:

-- create the bridge, eg. ``br0``
+- create the bridge, e.g. ``br0``
+- find an unused IP address in your green network, e.g. ``192.168.1.11``
 - reconfigure the container from command line: ::

-    config setprop nsdc bridge br0 status enabled signal-event nethserver-dc-save
+    config setprop nsdc bridge br0 status enabled signal-event nethserver-dc-change-ip 192.168.1.11

 More info about :ref:`ad-local-accounts-provider-section`.